 “Every startup needs great engineers, marketers, etc., so you’re always connecting people.
 That’s table stakes.
 You’re just doing your job.
 That doesn’t present transformative value.”

 As mentioned, you'll never know an investment as well as the folks who've built it up from day zero.
-However, you've easily been navigating the venture landscape far longer than they have.
+However, you've easily been navigating the VC landscape far longer than they have.

-So, as their goals evolve, one of your greatest value-adds is simply providing guidance on when to raise, which talented investors in their category are active or not, and so on.
+So, as their goals evolve, one of your greatest value-adds is simply providing guidance on when to raise, which potential investors in their category are active or not, and so on.

 Typically, after investing in a company, Ross and the XYZ team will meet with them every two weeks.
-At every stage and phase of growth, he’ll kick off with two questions:
+At every stage and phase of growth, he’ll kick off with two questions to ask founders:

-- What do we need to do to unlock the next phase of your business and to raise your next round of funding?
+2. What do we need to do to unlock the next phase of your business and raise your next round of funding

 This might lead to directives like: